 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Glutathione peroxidase (GPX4) inhibitor.
+ML 210 is a glutathione peroxidase (GPX4) inhibitor.
 Kills mutant RAS-expressing cell lines (IC50 values are 71 and 272 nM for HRAS G12v mutant expressing cell lines BJeLR and BJeH-LT, respectively).
 Exhibits 4-fold selectivity for HRAS mutant-expressing cell lines.
 Induces ferroptosis in tumor initiation "persister" cells and drug-resistant tumor cells.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.